fuyuncat/rquery/README.md

    - base64decode(encodedstr) : Normal function.
 Decode a base64 code string.<br />
    - md5(str) : Normal function.
 Get the MD5 value of a string.<br />
    - hash(str) : Normal function.
 Get the hash value of a string.<br />
+   - isip(str) : Normal function.
+Return 1 if the given str is an IP address, otherwise, return 0.<br />
+   - isipv6(str) : Normal function.
+Return 1 if the given str is an IPv6 address, otherwise, return 0.<br />
+   - ismac(str) : Normal function.
+Return 1 if the given str is a MAC address, otherwise, return 0.<br />

    - floor(num) : Normal function.
 Get the floor integer number of a given float number.<br />
    - ceil(num) : Normal function.
 Get the ceil integer number of a given float number.<br />